Blog

 How Cyolo Overcomes this Obstacle

-Cyolo is a true zero-trust access provider, providing Zero Trust Network Access in all deployment scenarios and without compromising security.
-Cyolo sits between the network and the application layers and provides least privileged access to valid users without granting network access.
-Only Cyolo has a distinctive architecture that ensures all customer assets remain with the customer at all times, preventing either accidental or malicious exposure via a vendor breach.
+Cyolo PRO is built on a distinctive infrastructure that supports true zero-trust security.
+The solution sits between the network and the application layers and provides least privileged access to valid users without granting network access.
+Only Cyolo PRO ensures that all customer assets remain with the customer's trusted boundaries, preventing either accidental or malicious exposure via a vendor breach.

 Finally, there are no mixed messages delivered to buyers by trying to position the company as something it is not.
 Founded by a former CISO and two ethical hackers, Cyolo sought from the outset to create a unified platform that enables users to access all applications, servers, desktops and files, securely and with ease – and this remains our mission today.